Digital1O1/Open-sourced-EEG-Electric-Wheelchair/README.md

 ![Unresolved_External_Symbol](https://user-images.githubusercontent.com/39348633/83343576-f1f56300-a2c1-11ea-8376-78aafde583c6.JPG)

-The LNK2019 is a link error that is thrown for reasons that are currently beyond my reach, but to resolve the DLL files and the path where they are located must be included in the current project.
+To resolve the LNK error the PATH of the DLL files must be included in the current project.

 To do so, to go 'Project' in the menu bar --> 'Whatever you named your project' project properties --> linker -- Input.